-The public and global businesses alike view ransomware as one of the top cyber threats today.
+No matter what business you are in, it’s likely you view ransomware as one of the top cyber threats today.
 Adversaries are adapting and morphing their harmful techniques to better evade detection and infect a wider set of targets.
-As a result, ransomware has increased 97% in the past two years, according to Cofense.
-Ransomware losses in 2019 are estimated at $6.3 billion, covering downtime, lost wages, and customer defections.
+As a result, ransomware has skyrocketed in the past two years, according to Cofense.
+Ransomware losses in 2020 are estimated at $1.4 billion in the U.S. alone, covering downtime, lost wages, and customer defections.

-Targeted spear-phishing attacks continue to be one of the most common way to inject malware into a victim’s network and systems.
-GandCrab, Locky, PureLocker, Ryuk, SamSam, WannaCrypt/WannaCry, and Zeppelin are just a few examples of the most prolific and dangerous ransomware types seen recently and in the news.
+Targeted spear-phishing attacks continue to be one of the most common ways to inject malware into a victim’s network and systems.
+REvil, Emotet, Locky, Ryuk, Conti, and HAFNIUM are just a few examples of the most prolific and dangerous ransomware types in the news.
 Hundreds, if not thousands, of variants now exist on the criminal underground thanks to Ransomware-as-a-Service (RaaS).
-RaaS is skyrocketing because it’s lucrative and doesn’t require advanced skills, according to Forrester Research.
-Newer ransomware campaigns can include crippling extortion demands that threaten to publicly release sensitive information such as client lawsuit data or patient healthcare procedure results if ransoms go unpaid.
+RaaS is skyrocketing because it’s lucrative for cyber criminals and doesn’t require advanced skills, according to Forrester Research.
+Newer ransomware campaigns can include crippling extortion demands that threaten to publicly release sensitive information such as client lawsuit data or patient healthcare procedure files if ransoms go unpaid.

-Adversaries are increasingly targeting small and medium businesses (SMBs) who often do not have the staff or skills to defend themselves.
-Hackers know that 22% of smaller firms do not survive a ransomware attack and therefore might feel more pressure to avoid the downtime by paying a ransom.
-Small-to-medium-sized businesses without deep cybersecurity staff and expertise are increasingly teaming up with IT Service Providers for holistic cybersecurity coverage.
+Adversaries are increasingly targeting small-to-medium-sized businesses (SMBs) that often do not have the staff or skills to defend themselves.
+Hackers know that many smaller firms might not survive a ransomware attack and therefore might feel more pressure to avoid the downtime by paying a ransom.
+SMBs without robust cybersecurity staff and expertise are increasingly teaming up with IT Service Providers for holistic cybersecurity coverage.
 Continuous monitoring, advanced threat detection, and integration with existing security tools and platforms can improve cybersecurity resilience – ensuring you’re prepared to fight ransomware.

 How SOC-as-a-Service Detects Ransomware

-Attackers are evolving their tradecraft, and so should you.
-SOCaaS enables IT teams to more effectively address the evolving threat of ransomware with these best practices:
+Attackers are evolving their craft and so should you.
+SOCaaS enables IT teams to effectively address the evolving threat of ransomware with these best practices:

 No organization or government entity is immune from ransomware.
-It is crucial for SMBs to minimize the costly risk of malware and ransomware.
+It is crucial for SMBs and service providers to minimize the risk and cost of advanced malware and ransomware.
 With SOCaaS, you can focus your IT and cybersecurity staff on running day-to-day security operations, knowing that the likelihood of advanced attacks is minimized.

-The 24/7 SOC is the foundation for comprehensive cybersecurity monitoring.
-SOCaaS provides many benefits to IT Service Providers, such as optimizing existing staff and capabilities and expanding offerings in a scalable way without the risk of capital investment and hiring hard-to-find security experts.
-Netsurion’s SOC as a Service offers advanced threat protection such as ransomware mitigation to your clients and helps you scale your business with simplicity and less risk and financial investment.
+A Security Operations Center (SOC) is the foundation for comprehensive cybersecurity monitoring.
+SOCaaS provides many benefits to IT service providers, such as optimizing existing staff and capabilities, and expanding offerings in a scalable way without the risk of capital investment and hiring hard-to-find security experts.
+With its 24/7 SOC, Netsurion’s Managed Threat Protection offers advanced threat protection such as ransomware mitigation and helps your cybersecurity posture with simplicity… all with less risk and financial investment.

 Netsurion’s managed platform approach offers you unmatched flexibility and scalability.
 Use our Solution Advisor Wizard to customize a solution to best fit your needs.